 Here's a sampling of some of the many beer-centric things you can do on 30th Street.
 It's a suggested itinerary that would never actually be done in its entirety, but it guides you from north to south with recommendations for stops along the way.

-The spacious tasting room is light and comfortable, with shiny new fermentation tanks on display, plenty of seating and a nice selection of crisp, clean, well-balanced beers to choose from.
-If the California Common (A Beer Named Sue), Plenty For All Pilsner or the Coffee Stout (2AM Bike Ride) are on tap when you visit, make sure you don't miss them.
+The spacious tasting room is light and comfortable, with shiny fermentation tanks on display, plenty of seating and a nice selection of crisp, clean, well-balanced beers to choose from.
+If the Plenty For All Pilsner, Green Hat IPA or the Coffee Stout (2AM Bike Ride) are on tap when you visit, make sure you don't miss them.

 Special Note: As you come down 30th Street and hit El Cajon Blvd., you can take a slight detour east to Ohio Street, where North Park's newest brewery tasting location has recently opened.
-Actually, it's a triple-brewery location; this building is home to three new small breweries that are all doing really good beer.
-Sharing the building (but with three distinct tasting rooms) is San Diego Brewing Company, Pariah Brewing Company and Eppig Brewing Company.
-These three breweries are perfectly capable on their own of providing all the beer you could possibly need or want in a given outing.
+Sharing the building (but with two distinct tasting rooms) is Pariah Brewing Company and Eppig Brewing Company.
+These two breweries are perfectly capable on their own of providing all the beer you could possibly need or want in a given outing.

 Big wooden communal tables in a casual, friendly atmosphere is how Tiger!
 Tiger! provides its patrons with a great selection of beers (about 24 taps) and a delicious menu of scaled-up comfort bar-food (there are even some vegan options), with an emphasis on locally grown quality ingredients (their house-made sausages and Sunday brunch are awesome).